 Located just north of downtown San Antonio, the park spreads over 343 acres and encompasses several popular San Antonio attractions.
 These attractions include the San Antonio Zoo, the Japanese Tea Garden, and the Witte Museum.

 One of the best tourist attractions in San Antonio is the C.W.T.
 Express, a mini train that takes visitors around the park and stops at the attractions listed above.
-The train cost $6 for every visitor and tickets can be purchased directly at the train depot, located near the entrance of the San Antonio Zoo.
+The train costs $6 for every visitor, and tickets can be purchased directly at the train depot near the San Antonio Zoo entrance.